 This is the first game we wrote, but I still like it.
 There’s a video introduction to this one as well and I wrote an article about the game back when it was first released.
 You can find the game itself here:

-Your mysterious uncle has asks you to watch after his cat for a few days.
+Your mysterious uncle has asked you to watch after his cat for a few days.
 But after an unexpected encounter with a fortune teller, you realize there is a lot more at stake to this task than you thought.

 You can find the game here: https://wordswing.com/cards/text-game?game=cat